DataSystemsGroupUT/dataeng/Data Engineer.md

 ### Data Pipeline

- A Data pipeline is a sum of tools and processes for performing data integration [^0]
+ A Data pipeline is a sum of tools and processes for performing data integration[^03]

  Constructing data pipelines is the core responsibility of data engineering.